-- Most U.S. colleges and universities require applicants to submit either SAT or ACT scores.
+- Many U.S. colleges and universities require applicants to submit SAT or ACT scores.

-- Some key differences between the two tests relate to timing, content, and scoring.
+- Key differences between the two tests include timing, content, and scoring.

-- Unlike the SAT, the ACT includes a Science section and an optional essay.
+- Unlike the SAT, the ACT contains a Science section and an optional essay.

 - Students can take both tests, though you'll typically see better results if you stick with one.

-Unless you're applying only to test-optional colleges, you'll likely need to take the SAT or ACT as part of the college admissions process.
+Unless you're applying only to test-optional colleges, you'll likely need to take the SAT or ACT.
 But which exam should you choose?

-To help you answer this question, we've provided an overview of the biggest differences between the ACT and SAT, along with advice on how to figure out which test may work better for you.
+To help you answer this question, we've provided an overview of the 13 biggest differences between the ACT and SAT, along with advice on how to figure out which test may be a better fit for you.

 |Reading||52 questions, 65 minutes